annkay108/Simple_Bernstein_Vazirani_Algorithm/README.md

-# Implementation of Bernstein Vazirani Algorithm using Qiskit
+# Bernstein Vazirani Algorithm using Qiskit

 Simple implementation of Bernstein Vazirani Algorithm using Qiskit according to the Qiskit textbook.